 There is no legal reason why you have to be tied to existing spending plans.
 However, with contracts in place, it can take time to change arrangements or contracts and so you may wish to work through these carefully to ensure that you are always securing value for money.

-- 4. What advice can you give us about personal security?
+- 4. What advice can you give us about personal safety?

 - 5. How can I access the information I need to be effective my role as councillor?